 Our research shows that adolescent girls are one of the groups most at risk when disasters strike.

-As a result of existing gender inequality and discrimination, adolescent girls are more likely to drop out of school, suffer from violence and discrimination, be exposed to sexually transmitted infections, marry early, become pregnant and lose their livelihoods during disasters.
+As a result of existing gender inequality and discrimination, adolescent girls are more likely to drop out of school, suffer from violence and discrimination, marry early, become pregnant and lose their livelihoods during disasters.
 In short, disasters stand in the way of girls’ ability to reach their potential and thrive.

 Girls’ needs overlooked